 In sum: there is NO COMPARISON between surgical masks and homemade ones.

-So, if you are going to make a face mask, I’d personally make my homemade mask out of the tightest cotton/natural fibre fabric I could find.
-Add a thinner nice cotton lining from the inside and create a pocket for a professional filter to be put inside.
+So, if you are going to make a face mask, make a homemade mask out of the tightest natural fibre fabric you can find.
+Add a thinner nice and soft cotton lining from the inside and create a pocket for a professional filter mask to be put inside.
+And then put a surgical mask inside when wearing it.